Relativistic hydrodynamics from projection operator method: Discussion

 We here neglected the frequency dependence of the thermal conductivity.
 We can obtain dispersion relations from $\det M =0 $.
 Those are given as the following to second order in $k$:

 where we introduced the thermal and sound diffusion constants, and the sound velocity:

 Here, $c_P$ is the specific heat at constant pressure.
-From Eqs.~(\ref{eq:vdmode})-(\ref{eq:tmode}), we see that the equations for $\{ \dele, \delp^i, \deln, \delj^i \}$ do not have unstable modes.
+From Eqs.~(\ref{eq:vdmode})-(\ref{eq:tmode}), we see that the equations for $\{ \dele, \delp^i, \deln, \delj^i \}$ have the usual hydrodynamic modes: the thermal diffusion, sound and viscous diffusion modes.
 Moreover, these dispersions are the same as for the Landau equation \footnote{The sound diffusion constant, Eq.~(\ref{eq:sounddiffusion}), is apparently different from that in \cite{Minami}.
-In \cite{Minami}, the Landau equation is solved by choosing $\deln $ and $\delta T$ as the thermodynamic variables, whereas $\deln$ and $\dele$ are chosen in this paper.
-The difference is due to the choices and apparent. }, i.e., the current density $\delj^i$ is irrelevant for slow dynamics.
+In \cite{Minami}, the Landau equation is solved by choosing $\deln $ and $\delT $ as the thermodynamic variables, whereas $\deln$ and $\dele$ are chosen in this paper.
+The difference is due to the choices and apparent. }, i.e., the slow modes are described only by $\{ \dele, \delp^i, \deln \}$ and the current density $\delj^i$ is irrelevant for slow dynamics.

-When does the unstable mode arise in the derivation of the Eckart equation?
-The unstable mode arises from the expansion about $\partial_0 $ in Eq. (\ref{eq:zexpansion}).
-Let us now study the modes after the expansion.
-For simplicity, we consider only the transverse components.
-Those are given as